Origin and History

 During the Seven Years' War, the regiment ranked 23rd and was under the command of:

-On December 10 1762, the regiment took the name of the Province of Soissonnais, replacing the regiment formerly bearing this name which was disbanded during this reorganisation of the French Army.
+On December 10, 1762, the regiment took the name of the Province of Soissonnais, replacing the regiment formerly bearing this name, which had been disbanded during this reorganisation of the French Army.

 Service during the War

-On April 7 1756, the regiment embarked at Toulon aboard the fleet.
-On April 9, the expeditionary force sailed for the planned invasion of Minorca .
+On April 7, 1756, the regiment embarked at Toulon aboard the fleet.
+On April 9, the expeditionary force sailed for the planned invasion of Minorca.
 By April 10, it had disembarked at Ciutadella on the Island of Minorca.
-On April 21, the 1st battalion of the regiment was left behind to garrison Ciutadella while the 2nd battalion followed the main army.
-On April 28, a detachment of the 1st battalion escorted the heavy artillery from Ciutadella to Mahon.
+On April 21, the first battalion of the regiment was left behind to garrison Ciutadella while the second battalion followed the main army.
+On April 28, a detachment of the first battalion escorted the heavy artillery from Ciutadella to Mahon.
 During the night of June 27, the regiment distinguished itself during the general assault on Fort St. Philip de Mahon.
 After the capture of the island, it returned to France.